pahurlocker/crypto-price-prediction/README.md

 ## Model Pipelines

 The command line methods below represent the steps in the model pipeline for retrieving the bitcoin blockchain metrics and price data, training the regression Bitcoin price prediction models in the context of an experiment, registering the best performing model, and scoring against the registered model.
 The MLproject file defines the entry points into `main.py` so the options are the same and only listed once in each step of the pipeline.
-You can run all the commands below together using `price-prediction-regression-experiment.sh`
+You can run all the commands below together using `price-prediction-regression-experiment.sh`.

 ### Retrieve Data